fb

 Early intervention can be key in preventing the problem from intensifying further.
 So, if you recognise that someone needs help or believe a person is showing signs of being a functioning alcoholic, you may wonder how best to give support.

-First of all, it is essential to approach the person about their behaviour and the impact of their alcohol use.
-Choose a private environment for this frank and open conversation, maybe taking a walk together or having a coffee when no one else is around, and make sure that the person you are worried about is sober at that moment.
+Firstly, it is essential to approach the person sensitively about their behaviour and the impact of their alcohol use.
+Choose a private environment and the right moment for this frank and open conversation, taking a walk together or having a coffee when no one else is around.
+Ensure the person you are worried about is sober when you speak with them.

-Secondly, it is important to avoid accusatory or judgmental tones (i. e.
-“You are drinking too much!”).
-Your goal is to show that you are trying to help and convince the person to seek treatment.
-Stay assertive and emphasise your concern (i. e.
-“We are worried about you.”).
+Secondly, avoid accusatory or judgmental tones.
+Simply saying, “You are drinking too much!” will likely elicit a defensive response.
+Your goal is to show that you are trying to help and to convince the person to seek treatment.
+Stay assertive and emphasise your concern.
+Use “I” statements, e.g., “I am worried about you” or “I’ve noticed you seem stressed lately and are drinking more than usual.”
+Statements that aren’t blaming will have far more sway.

 Treatment for high-functioning alcoholics